-095 INTERMEDIATE ALGEBRA
+095 INTERMEDIATE ALGEBRA Associate Degree Applicable

-Associate Degree Applicable Prerequisite: MATH 090 or equivalent Lecture: Minimum 64 hours per semester
+Prerequisite: MATH 090 or equivalent

 This course provides additional rigor above the level taught in Elementary Algebra in factoring, fractions, and equations.
 Students also study inequalities with absolute value, rational exponents, radicals, quadratic and exponential functions, linear and nonlinear systems of equations and functions and their inverses.
 Building linear equations from geometric characteristics is also taught.